 Section 1004.91, Florida Statute (F.S.) and State Board of Education Rule 6A - 10.040 mandate that students who enroll in a program of 450 hours or more "may not receive a career and technical certificate of completion without first demonstrating the basic skills required in the state curriculum frameworks for the career education program."
-STC provides the opportunity for students to demonstrate basic skill requirement through the CASAS exam.
+STC provides the opportunity for students to demonstrate basic skill requirement through the Test of Adult Basic Education CASAS exam (TABE).
 The Florida Department of education has placed basic skill levels on all programs in the curriculum frameworks.
-CASAS scores are valid for a period of one (1) year.
+TABE CASAS scores are valid for a period of one (1) year.